 Cosmetology 1500 Clock Hours Entry Level

-Manicuring 750 Clock Hours Entry Level
+Manicuring 750 Clock Hours Entry

-Esthetics (Sarland Only) 1000 Clock Hours Entry Level
+Level Esthetics (Sarland Only) 1000 Clock Hours Entry Level

-Instruction is provided in over a 3500 sq. foot facility with an occupancy level accommodating 100+ students at any one time.
-The facility location is 205 US Hwy 43 N. Saraland Blvd N., Saraland, AL 36571 & 202 Commerce Street, Jackson, AL, offers 5000 sq feet of learning area.
+Instruction is provided in a 15,000 sq. foot facility with an occupancy level accommodating 300 students at any one time.
+The facility location is 428 Saraland Blvd S., Saraland, AL 36571 & 202 Commerce Street, Jackson, AL, offers 5000 sq feet of learning area.
 Prospective enrollees are required to visit the physical facilities of the school and to discuss personal, educational, and occupational plans with school personnel before enrolling, attending class or signing enrollment agreements.